 Tips : It can be quite tricky to say if a person is Reserved/Active or People-Oriented/ Task-Oriented.
-A good help is to have 3 or 4 person in mind, ideally relatives or colleagues, that you know for sure are Reserved, Active, People-Oriented and Task-Oriented.
+A good help is to have 3 or 4 persons in mind, ideally relatives or colleagues, that you know for sure are Reserved, Active, People-Oriented and Task-Oriented.
 It will help you to have element of comparison.

 Phase 3 : Recognize

-In this phase your role is to attribute a DiSC Style or color to your leads in order to adapt your behavior and communication towards them in your future relation and eventually connect on trust and personal level with him/her.
+In this phase your role is to attribute a DiSC Style or color to your leads in order to adapt your behaviour and communication towards them in your future relation and eventually connect on trust and personal level with him/her.

 General signs that your lead is most likely from the Dominant style : D

 He or she is Active and Task-Oriented which means he/she will probably talk about tasks, results and future improvements.

 They are emotional.
 He or she is likely to have a high paced rhythm, be frustrated by indecisiveness and inefficiency.
 They often are assertive and express clearly their opinion.

 Good to know, D-people will test you , challenge you to see if you have the guts.

 They have a tendency to ask “What”- questions like What’s the bottom line, What is in it for me ?